TheChymera/PPB/README.md

 # PPB - The Personal Pastebin

-A simple and emerging script allowing you to pastebin files to a webserver to which you have SSH access.
+A simple and emerging script allowing you to pastebin files and terminal output to a webserver to which you have SSH access.

 ## Rationale